Sage-Bionetworks/Synapse-React-Client/README.md

 The build is minified and the filenames include the hashes.<br>

+### `npm run build:rollup`

+This project can be built as a umd bundle.
+It produces two files `synapse-react-client.production.min.js` and `synapse-react-client.production.min.styles.css`.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**